Woman measuring waistline while wondering about the symptoms of hormonal imbalance in women

 Diet

 If you suspect you may have a hormone imbalance, consider cutting back on sugar and refined carbohydrates like those found in chips, white bread, and sweets.
-Incorporate healthy fats like fish, nuts and seeds, and olive oil—as well as foods that are rich in vitamin D, like tuna, egg yolks, and fortified milk.
-Get enough protein, particularly in the morning, so that you can avoid overeating later in the day—and eat enough iodine (which can be found in fish, seaweed, iodized salt, and eggs) to support thyroid hormone balance.
-(Related: Thyroid Test)
+Incorporate healthy fats like fish, nuts and seeds, and olive oil-as well as foods that are rich in vitamin D, like tuna, egg yolks, and fortified milk.
+Get enough protein, particularly in the morning, so that you can avoid overeating later in the day-and eat enough iodine (which can be found in fish, seaweed, iodized salt, and eggs) to support thyroid hormone balance.
+To relieve menopause symptoms due to imbalanced hormones, foods containing phytoestrogens—like flaxseed and soy—can be a good go-to.

 Exercise